 Which got me thinking about punk music and the bands I liked as a kid.
 I grew up on a diet of Sex Pistols and Stiff Little Fingers.
 When I hit my teens I developed a thing for thrash metal, then speed/death metal, indie punk, grunge and industrial goth.

-Added - The first of these books is out.
-Here in the Poison Garden is available in paperback and ebook from amazon.
+Added - The book that got a deal but never came out is available in paperback and ebook from amazon.

 Added - The MG book came out through Maverick as Buttercup Sunshine and the Zombies of DOOOOOM.
 On the back of that, I got another agent, but the same problems outlined above came back causing frustrations on both sides, and so, exactly two years later, here I am again.